Chase Date: April 26, 2009

 Severe Risks: SPC Outlooks

-A cell started popping just across the Red River, and I decided to head southwest to Eldorado to intercept it.
-As I was driving, the cell pretty much fell apart, and I headed south into Texas, meeting up with David Drummond in Quanah.
+A cell started popping just south of the Red River, and I decided to head southwest to Eldorado.
+As I was driving, the cell fell apart on radar.
+I decided to continue south into Texas, meeting up with David Drummond in Quanah.
 We shot east to Vernon and then south to intercept the cell coming up from near Crowell.
-This was the cell we stayed on for the rest of the day, chasing it up through Frederick and all the way almost to Oklahoma City.
+This was the cell we stayed on for the rest of the day.

 The cell started getting somewhat organized and dropped a cone funnel south of Vernon before dissipating.
-JR Hehnly met up with us while we were watching it, and would stick with us for the rest of the day.
+JR Hehnly met up with us while we were on the side of the road watching the storm.
+He stuck with us for the rest of the day.
 We topped off our tanks in Vernon and then headed up towards Frederick.
-The cell cycled up just west of Frederick, putting down another wall cloud and a momentary funnel before again dissipating.
+The cell cycled up just west of Frederick, putting down another wall cloud and a momentary funnel before dissipating again.

-We followed it up to Snyder, and yet again it cycled up a wall cloud and a funnel with a ton of rapid rotation.
-I was convinced the cell was going to produce right then, but as before, it dissipated.
-We went north, and decided to shoot east through the wildlife preserve to get back in position without having to core punch.
+We followed the supercell up to Snyder, and yet again it cycled and produced a big beefy wall cloud.
+We observed quite rapid rotation.
+I was convinced the cell was going to produce right then, but as before, the wall cloud fell apart and dissipated.
+We headed north and decided to shoot east through the wildlife preserve.
+This allowed us to try and get back in position without having to core punch.
 We got north to SR-19 and then took 58 north to Carnegie, OK.
-We observed some power flashes to the west of 58, but they seemed to keep happening in the same place, and there wasn’t anything under the cloud base to attach it to.
+We observed some power flashes to the west of 58, but nothing in the clouds above.

-Once it rolled into Carnegie, it dropped a huge funnel that I thought for sure was going to touch down.
+Once the storm rolled into Carnegie, it dropped a huge funnel that I thought for sure was going to touch down.
 Again, as before, that dissipated and then the cell started to die down as it was being influenced by the line of crap behind it.
-We gave up in Binger, OK and headed back south and drove back to Lubbock that night.
+We gave up in Binger, OK when the storm pretty much turned into a blob.
+The drive back to Lubbock after this chase seemed pretty long that night.
+A true high risk bust.